Cpetak/urchin_adaptation/Analysis_of_outliers.md

 TODO when available: echinobase CRE experimentally validate data, supp of Khor 2021, Computational ID, TFBS

+For the above, some files contained overlaps within regions, I resolved these using the check_overlap_within_df.py.

+Then, the files above along with the input_for_extra_regannot_notannot_3.1.csv file were the input to the annot_reg_regions.py program. -> output list of positions that fell in an lncRNA region, and another list of positions that fell in any of the regulatory regions instead (ATAC, Chip, L.var, etc.).

 #### Putting it together for final analysis

+Chi-squared analysis was run as shown in chi-squared.py.
+It takes gathered_annotation.csv (output of gather_annot_info.py), lncdf.csv and reg_regions_withconfidence.csv (output of annot_reg_regions.py).

+To get the total number of lncRNA nucleotides (for expected number of hits in chi-squared): overlap processed with check_overlap_within_df.py, then gff annotation (processed with filtering_annotation_forlist.py to account for promoters) was subtracted with take_out_gff_from_lncrna.py.
+Note: sp4.lncRNAs_overlap_processed.csv was first converted from 3.1 to 5.0.
+Then, each region's length was calculated and summed, together with the number of nucleotides for lncRNA in ncbi.
+Final number: 17,703,544

+To get the total number of enhancer nucleotides (for expected number of hits in chi-squared): overlapped regions from all different resources (ATAC, Chip, etc) into 1 file using the get_enhancer_overlaps.py code (regulatory_regions_lit_review folder, output overlapped_enhancers.csv).
+Then, I subtracted regions in lncRNA (additional file) and gff (processed as above).
+Gff file was translated into version 3.1.
+USED CODE X.

 ### GO enrichment